obsidianmd/obsidian-importer/CONTRIBUTING.md

 Some issues have been [tagged with #bounty](https://github.com/obsidianmd/obsidian-importer/labels/bounty).
 How to claim a bounty:

-1. **Apply for a bounty** — to apply reply to the issue with a 1-2 sentence description of why you would be a good fit, and links to code samples (e.g. Obsidian community plugins)
+1. **Apply for a bounty** — to apply reply to the issue with a 1-2 sentence description of why you would be a good fit, and links to code samples (e.g. Obsidian community plugins).
+We will prioritize developers who have experience with the relevant import format, and TypeScript/Obsidian development.
 2. **Receive assignment** — the bounty will be assigned to one developer.
 We will notify you on the issue if you are selected.
 3. **Fork repo** — if you have questions during the development you can ask in the Obsidian Discord channel *#importer* (under #plugin-dev)
 4. **Submit your PR** — submit your code within the bounty timeframe.
 If the timeframe elapses, the bounty will be reassigned to another developer.